Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

     ...
     ```

-    We see only 7 cores in the first block (the lines `L2 ... + L1d ... + L1i ... + Core ...`)
+    We see only 7 cores in the each block (the lines `L2 ... + L1d ... + L1i ... + Core ...`)
-    because the first physical core is reserved for the OS.
+    because the first physical core on each CCD is reserved for the OS.

     The `lstopo -p` output also clearly suggests that each GCD has a special link to a particular CCD